FAQs

 When can I take my kitten home?

 You can pick up or we can have your kitten delivered at 12 weeks of age.
 We keep kittens until 12 weeks as their mom is busy nurturing and socializing them until that point.
 This also gives us time to ensure your kittens receive the proper vaccinations.
 With regards to transportation, you are free to come an pick up your kitten.
-We can also coordinate a transport organization for long-distance deliveries.
+We can also coordinate with a transport organization for long-distance deliveries.

 I have heard that Siberians are better for people with cat allergies.
 Is this true?

-What else is in your contract?
+What is in your contract?

 Our goal is to safely preserve the health and welfare of our kittens and cats, and the Siberian breed.
 We require all customers to sign a contract that covers the following: